CROCS: A Two-Stage Clustering Framework for Behaviour-Centric Consumer Segmentation with Smart Meter Data: Discussion

 \subsubsection{(ii) Preserving Common Intra-Consumer Variation in Clusters}

-Given the emphasis in the literature on the importance of capturing intra-consumer variation, it would be incomplete to then discard that variation when it unites consumers within clusters.
-The RRLS concept within the CROCS framework instead preserves that shared variation, allowing distinct but prevalent modes of behaviour to be retained rather than merged into single profiles.
+Given the literature emphasis on intra-consumer variation, it would be contradictory to then obscure shared variation when it defines consumer clusters --- as is done when clusters are summarised by single prototypes.
 As demonstrated in \Cref{Sec:Application}, many real-world consumer clusters were characterised by a small number of distinct behavioural modes that were shared across the majority of members.
-Representing each of these modes with their own profile makes explicit the concrete behaviours that connect consumers within a group, enhancing interpretability and providing a firm basis for downstream applications.
+Representing each of these modes with their own profile in the CROCS RRLS makes explicit the concrete behaviours that connect consumers within a group, enhancing interpretability and providing a firm basis for downstream applications.